files-community/Website/src/routes/docs/configuring/tags/+page.md

 ## How do tags work behind the scenes?

 Instead of creating a database with a list of files and tags, we store the tag information in the file itself using alternate data streams.
+This allows:
-This allows users to move files around without losing their tags.
-Another benefit is that it decouples the feature from Files and allows other apps using the same system to support this feature.
+- Users to move files around without losing their tags.
+- It decouples the tags feature from Files and allows other apps using the same system to support this feature.